Balakundhi/Husky_Payroll_Management_System_DAMG_6210/README.md

 Objectives of the project
-The primary objective of this project is to accurately calculate the employee salaries and taxes, maintain a centralized database of employee information, and generate relevant reports for management.
+The primary objective of this project is to accurately calculate the employee salaries and maintain a centralized database of employee information, and generate relevant reports for management.

 Assumptions